sithulaka/ztalk/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Frequently Asked Questions

-### What should I do if I can't connect to the network?
-First, ensure your network connections are working properly.
-Check that you're on the same local network as your peers.
-If problems persist, try restarting the application or using the Network Tools to diagnose connectivity issues.

-### How do I send a message to another user?
-Select the user from the Direct Messages list in the sidebar on the Chat page.
-This will open a private conversation where you can exchange messages only visible to you and the recipient.

-### Can I format my messages?
-Yes!
-ZTalk supports Markdown formatting.
-You can use **bold**, *italic*, `code`, and other Markdown syntax in your messages.

-### How do I create a group chat?
-In the Chat page, click the "+ New Group" button in the Groups section of the sidebar.
-Enter a name for your group and select the peers you want to include, then click "Create Group".

-### Is my SSH password stored securely?
-ZTalk only stores SSH connection details in memory during your session.
-For added security, we recommend using key-based authentication instead of passwords.

-### How can I contribute to the project?
-See the Contributing section above.
-We welcome code contributions, bug reports, and feature suggestions!

 ## License